 This demo can also be run using the USB to UART (FTDI) interface without using the USB-RS232 serial adapter or the RS232 cable.
-Refer to "Appendix 1: Connecting the SmartFusion2 Device to the Host PC Through the USB to UART (FTDI) Interface" on page 24 for information on how to connect the host PC to the SmartFusion2 Development Kit board for serial communication through the FTDI USB interface using the USB A to Mini - B cable.
+See "Appendix 1: Connecting the SmartFusion2 Device to the Host PC Through the USB to UART (FTDI) Interface" section on page 20 for information on how to connect the Host PC to the SmartFusion2 Development Kit board for serial communication through the FTDI USB interface using the USB A to Mini - B cable.